BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Data.md

     linkStyle 28 stroke:green,stroke-width:2.0px
     linkStyle 29 stroke:#55f,stroke-width:2.0px
 ```
 Note that the overall hash of the Merkle-tree used by Gordian Envelope remains the same: `7e69d51b`.
-In addition, the signature remains valid, even though information has been elided _and_ the data has _not_ been resigned.
+In addition, the signature remains valid, even though information has been elided _and_ the data has _not_ been signed again.

-Anyone inside of Carmen's company who can see the complete CryptFinger results will know that this response is the same as a response that they have that contains the same hash, and that there's no need to determine is one is newer than the other!
+Anyone inside of Carmen's company who can see the complete CryptFinger results will know that it matches this external result because it contains the same hash.
+As a result, there's no need to determine is one is newer than the other!

 ### #5: Carmen Makes CryptFinger Provable (Inclusion Proof)

 > _Problem Solved:_ Carmen wants to make her aliases verifiable.

-Carmen does not want to publish info on her aliases such as `carmen@blockchaincommons.com` because doing so would just increase the amount of spam that she receives at those accounts.
+Carmen does not want to publish info on her aliases, such as `carmen@blockchaincommons.com`, because doing so would just increase the amount of spam that she receives at those accounts.
 However, she does want to make those aliases verifiable.
 If someone wants to know if `carmen@blockchaincommons.com` is also `carmen@cryptfinger.com` she wants to allow them to verify that in an easily automatable way that doesn't require her to do anything.
 Fortunately, this is trivial given the CryptFinger structure that she has created.

-All that Carmen needs to do is reveal the structure of aliases.
+All that Carmen needs to do is reveal how aliases are stored within her WebFinger structure.
 Once she has, anyone can create an assertion for `alias anyaddress@anysite`, properly lower casing the address per Carmen's specification.
 ```
 "alias": "carmen@blockchaincommons.com"
 ```